draios/onprem-install-docs/6.X/6.4.1/README.md

         ```bash
         ./installer diff
         ```
-        This will generate the differences between the installed environment and the upgrade version.
+        This will generate the differences between the installed environment and the upgraded version.
 The changes will be displayed in your terminal.
         If you want to override a change, based on your environment's custom settings, then contact Sysdig Support for assistance.
 5. Run the installer:
     ```bash